Kim Morgan’s wonderful post about her favorite New Year’s Eve scenes in movies is a must-read. Her words on The Apartment gave me chills:

 Mitchell, my circus performer best friend, has described to me, in detail, why the back flip of Cary Grant’s in the last scene of Holiday is so unbelievable.
-Back flips are bread and butter to circus folk – but this one is extraordinary because of how he sees her approaching – while he is upside down and in mid-air – and then – instead of landing on his feet – like most backflips end – he falls flat onto his body from a height of 3 feet in the air.
+Back flips are bread and butter to circus folk – but this one is extraordinary because of how he sees her approaching – while he is facing the floor mid-air – and then – instead of landing on his feet – like most backflips end – he falls flat onto his body from a height of 3 feet in the air, the only cheat being his hands dropping, but it happens so fast it doesn’t come off as a cheat.
 Mitchell has never seen a back flip like it.

 He starts with a hand stand.
 Then he jumps back onto his feet and launches into his backflip from there.